 An old NZFS track up Jack's Creek onto the Alexander Range

-necessary now to follow the Creek.
-There are a couple of waterfalls that need skirting in the lower and mid sections,
+necessary now to follow the Creek and there are a couple of waterfalls that need skirting in the lower and mid sections.

-An entry in the Jacko Flat Hutbook decribes a trip down from the Alexander Range tarns taking
+An entry in the Jacko Flat Hutbook describes a trip down from the Alexander Range tarns taking

-directly opposite Jacko Flat Hut has been used on occasions to access the Morgan tops and
+directly opposite Jacko Flat Hut has been used on occasions to access the Lake Morgan tops and

 Lake Morgan Hut.
 It looks OK on the map, but accounts

-in the Lake Morgan hutbook paint a less happy picture.
-They tell of an extensive alpine
+in the Lake Morgan hutbook describe an extensive and difficult alpine

 probably quicker and less hassle to continue up the main